 When used in combination with an anti–PD-1 antibody in Hodgkin lymphoma, acimtamig demonstrated promising efficacy, including an ORR of 88% at the highest treatment dose, as well as a CR of 46% (per independent assessment).7 Both ORR and CR rates were higher in combination with acimtamig than with the anti-PD-1 antibody alone.
 7

 When combined with fresh cord blood-derived natural killer (NK) cells, acimtamig yielded unprecedented results in a phase 1/2a study in heavily pre-treated patients with Hodgkin lymphoma and Non-Hodgkin lymphoma.
-Patients treated at the recommended Phase 2 dose achieved a 94% ORR rate and a CR rate of 71%.
-There were no serious adverse events and the treatment was well tolerated.8 Affimed’s new phase 2 study, LuminICE-203, builds on these data and investigates acimtamig in combination with alloNK® an off-the-shelf, allogeneic NK cell from Artiva Biotherapeutics, in patients with r/r classical Hodgkin lymphoma and an exploratory arm in r/r/ PTCL (NCT05883449).
+There were 32 patients with Hodgkin lymphoma, treated at the recommended Phase 2 dose, who achieved a 97% ORR rate and a CR rate of 78%.
+The median event-free survival (EFS) of the same cohort was 9.8 months with 84% of the patients alive at 12 months, and median duration of response (DoR) was 8.8 months.
+The treatment demonstrated a good safety and tolerability profile.8 Affimed’s new phase 2 study, LuminICE-203, builds on these data and investigates acimtamig in combination with alloNK® an off-the-shelf, allogeneic NK cell from Artiva Biotherapeutics, in patients with r/r classical Hodgkin lymphoma and an exploratory arm in r/r/ PTCL (NCT05883449).

 AFM24 is an EGFR-directed ICE® molecule, which exhibits a distinctive mechanism of action that engages innate immune cells by recruiting NK cells and macrophages to the site of the tumor for mediating an effective and efficient anti-tumor response.9 It thereby does not rely on the EGFR signaling pathway, but uses EGFR as a docking site only, which suggests that AFM24 can be used in all EGFR-expressing tumors, including tumors that have become resistant to signaling inhibition.
 9

-Based on the encouraging signals of activity seen in monotherapy, Affimed is focusing the further development of AFM24 as combination therapy with atezolizumab in multiple indications.
+Based on the encouraging signals of activity and its well-managed safety profile seen in monotherapy (NCT04259450),10,11 Affimed is focusing development of AFM24 as combination therapy with atezolizumab in patients with Non-Small Cell Lung Cancer (NSCLC) with encouraging initial results (NCT05109442).12

-A first-in-human Phase 1 clinical study has been initiated in 2023 and development in combination with allogeneic NK cell therapy is planned.
+A first-in-human Phase 1 clinical study has been initiated in 2023 and development in combination with allogeneic NK cell therapy is being explored.

-ADCC=antibody-dependent cellular cytotoxicity; cbNK=cord blood–derived natural killer cell; CD=cluster of differentiation; CR=complete response; CRC=colorectal cancer; EGFR=epidermal growth factor receptor; I-O=immuno-oncology; IgG=immunoglobulin G; MOA=mechanism of action; NK=natural killer; ORR=objective response rate; PD-1=programmed cell death protein 1; RCC=renal cell carcinoma.
+ADCC=antibody-dependent cellular cytotoxicity; cbNK=cord blood–derived natural killer cell; CD=cluster of differentiation; CR=complete response; EGFR=epidermal growth factor receptor; I-O=immuno-oncology; IgG=immunoglobulin G; MOA=mechanism of action; NK=natural killer; ORR=objective response rate; PD-1=programmed cell death protein 1.